 A content distribution plan focused on search engine optimization and fresh content is key to building an online presence.
-This is why marketers constantly team up with copywriters to create fresh, relevant, and compelling text or video.
-The higher the quality of the content, the more value it brings to the audience, which is crucial to expanding brand awareness.
+This is why marketers routinely team up with copywriters to create fresh, relevant, and compelling text or video content.
+The higher the quality of the content, the more value it brings to the audience, which is crucial for expanding brand awareness.

 But it isn’t enough to simply come up with great content.
-Ineffective content distribution will prevent you from reaching your intended audience.
-It keeps you from achieving your operational goals, as well.
+Ineffective content distribution will prevent you from reaching your intended audience and achieving your operational goals.
 Here are some of the most common content distribution mistakes and how to avoid them.

-Working with the wrong distribution plan – or not having one at all – will negatively affect your content marketing efforts.
+Working with the wrong distribution plan, or not having one at all, will negatively affect your content marketing efforts.
 Without a clear-cut and appropriate plan in place, you’re likely to use a distribution channel that is ill-suited to both your content and your audience.
-Failing to use a carefully-planned content distribution plan also makes it difficult to measure or track how well – or how poorly – your content is working.
+Failing to use a carefully-planned content distribution plan also makes it difficult to measure or track how well or poorly your content is working.

-Here’s an easy-to-follow template idea you can copy that outlines a content distribution plan.
+Here’s an easy-to-follow template idea that outlines a content distribution plan.

-Key performance indicators (KPIs) are essential for determining how well your content distribution campaign is working – assuming that you’re monitoring the right KPIs.
-Placing undue focus on the wrong KPIs will give you an inaccurate picture of the effectiveness of your content.
-At worse, it can lead you to believe that your content distribution is more effective than it is.
+Key performance indicators (KPIs) are essential for determining how well your content distribution campaign is working, assuming that you’re monitoring the right KPIs.
+Placing undue focus on the wrong KPIs will give you an inaccurate picture of your content’s effectiveness.
+What’s worse, it can lead you to believe that your content distribution is more effective than it actually is.

 Let’s say you’ve uploaded a video to YouTube.
-Using video marketing metrics, you track of how many ‘likes’ your video receives.
-A high number of likes may indicate that your video is popular with your audience, but ‘likes’ don’t indicate how many times your video has been shared.
-Even if your video gets a good number of ‘likes’, there’s a chance it isn’t reaching as many people as you would wish.
-More so, “likes” have nothing to do with conversion.
-The goal of any content piece is to convert those in the audience into customers.
+Using video marketing metrics, you track how many “likes” your video receives.
+A high number of “likes” may indicate that your video is popular with your audience, but “likes” don’t indicate how many times your video has been shared.
+Even if your video gets a good number of “likes,” there’s a chance it isn’t reaching as many people as you would wish.
+More so, “likes” have nothing to do with conversion, and the goal of any content piece is to convert your audience members into customers.

-When deciding on the KPIs to monitor, always consider your intended audience, the message you are communicating, and the reaction you expect.
-Monitoring the right KPIs is especially important as it helps refine your content to achieve maximum conversions.
+When deciding which KPIs to monitor, always consider your intended audience, the message you are communicating, and the reaction you expect.
+Monitoring the right KPIs is especially important to helps refine your content to achieve maximum conversions.

 Knowing your audience’s needs is essential for fine-tuning your content distribution plan.
 After identifying your target audience, you must determine where they spend most of their online time and how to capture their attention.

-Unfamiliarity with the needs or your audience will cause you to unnecessarily focus time and resources on channels they may not even utilize.
-You also run the risk of failing to reach them when they’re most likely to follow your CTA.
-This is why your buyer persona is of the utmost importance when creating a content distribution plan.
-Copypress — an industry-leader in content creation — does a wonderful job at explaining how to use your buyer persona to create targeted content.
+Copypress, an industry leader in content creation, does a wonderful job of explaining how to use your buyer persona to create targeted content.
 If you don’t yet have a buyer persona, you need one ASAP.
 Here’s a helpful article from Business.twitter that will help you not only create personas but also map your content according to the buyer’s journey.

-At the heart of your buyer persona is the very essence of who your most ideal customer is.
-The persona will outline your ideal customer’s hobbies, likes, income, age, gender, location, and much more.
+At the heart of your buyer persona is the very essence of your ideal customer.
+The buyer persona will outline your ideal customer’s hobbies, likes, income, age, gender, location and much more.
 Most importantly, it will highlight the challenges the customer faces.
-Knowing the pain points of your audience is vital to creating a content distribution plan that achieves a high ROI.
-When you identify with pain points and interact with your audience in ways that bring value to their lives, this is when conversions start to take place.
+Knowing the pain points of your audience is vital for creating a content distribution plan that achieves a high ROI.
+When you identify with pain points and interact with your audience in ways that bring value to their lives, that’s when conversions will start to take place.

-You can gain plenty of mileage with an organic content distribution.
+You can gain plenty of mileage with organic content distribution.
 However, don’t neglect the value of paid distribution channels.
-A paid channel will prove extremely helpful during the launching of a new campaign, especially when you want to achieve quick results is essential.
+A paid channel will prove extremely helpful during the launch of a new campaign, especially when you want to achieve quick results.

 Although you ultimately want to generate as much organic traffic as possible, paid distribution gives your campaign a much-needed boost during the initial stages.

-But email newsletters are still effective channels for content distribution, allowing you to reach your audience via a direct and personal channel.
-Furthermore, they provide you a way to keep your existing customers in the loop, while allowing you to attract new ones.
+But email newsletters are still effective channels for content distribution.
+They allow you to reach your audience via a direct and personal channel.
+Furthermore, they provide you a way to keep your existing customers in the loop while allowing you to attract new ones.

 As with most aspects of content distribution, effective email marketing requires quite a bit of effort on your part.
 First, you have to determine which aspects of your campaign are getting the results you desire and which ones you need to modify for better results.
 The pieces that are performing well are the ones you want to highlight through email marketing efforts.
 You should also take steps to ensure that your email isn’t flagged as spam and that it translates well to mobile devices.

-Adopting a “one-size-fits-all” approach to your social media content distribution won’t likely get the results you want.
+Adopting a one-size-fits-all approach to your social media content distribution won’t likely achieve the results you want.
 Different social media platforms tend to attract different audiences, meaning there are considerable variances in the age, interests, preferences, and online habits of those audiences.

-Marketing thrives on relationships, whether new or existing.
+Marketing thrives on both new and existing relationships.
 Underutilizing existing relationships and neglecting to establish new ones prevents you from maximizing the potential of your content distribution.

 Establishing new relationships can be a painstaking process, and it will take some time before you begin to see results.
 However, the results will become apparent over time, and the process of maintaining these relationships can be automated to a considerable degree.